randy408/libspng/README.md

 # Documentation

-Online documentation is available at https://libspng.org/doc.
+Online documentation is available at [libspng.org/doc](https://libspng.org/doc).

 # Known Issues

 * Text and iCCP chunks are not read, see issue [#31](https://gitlab.com/randy408/libspng/issues/31).
 * `spng_crc_set_action()` is partially implemented, `SPNG_CRC_DISCARD` has no effect.

-## Building from source
+# Building from source

+Download the latest release from [libspng.org/download](https://libspng.org/download).

 Meson is the primary build system but CMake is also supported, the library only depends on zlib.